 An extended period of time is considered to be of approximately six years duration of active and effective service to the Rover Section.
 This time can effectively be reduced or extended in respect of the individual’s situation.
 For example six years serving on an Event Committee, or three years serving on the Branch Rover Council Executive and three years serving on an Event Committee, of exceptional level of service and commitment.

 Nominations are forwarded to the Branch Commissioner for Rovers.
-Any Rover Crew or Event Committee may nominate any person or Rover for the Henry Rymill Award.
+Any Rover Unit or Event Committee may nominate any person or Rover for the Henry Rymill Award.
 The decision to make the Award can be made by either the Branch Rover Council, or by the BRC Executive, or Branch Commissioner for Rovers, where confidentiality is required.
 All parties must be convinced that the recipient is worthy of receiving the Award.

 The Henry Rymill Award includes a certificate and a cloth badge which is worn in accordance with the Scout Association’s Policy and Rules.
 The Award is presented whenever a successful nomination is made and approved.